-Because your inquiry is a boilerplate email.
-You've made no attempt whatsoever to study who my readers are or what my blog's about, so you can't propose an article that would interest my readers.
+Because that inquiry is a boilerplate email.
+It's made no attempt whatsoever to study who my readers are or what my blog's about, so the writer can't propose an article that would interest my readers.
 (Even those inquirers who propose a specific article are invariably so far off base as to stun the imagination.
 Why would a blog about Microsoft Office publish an article on how to choose a DUI attorney?)
-You're just "reaching out" with a generic pitch to every blogger you can find.
+Emails like the above are just "reaching out" with a generic pitch to every blogger they can find.

-In short, you're taking a "quantity over quality" approach.
+In short, it's a "quantity over quality" approach.

 Let me be blunt: You will not be successful with this approach.
 Absolutely not on my blog, and arguably not on anyone else's.

 Look, I've been in your shoes.
 Several years ago, when I was first starting out, I too reached out to several blogs for guest posting opportunities.

 But I did it a lot differently than the above example.

 - I studied blogs in a niche I actually knew something about.
 On this blog, I write about a very, very specific topic: how to best use Microsoft Office in a legal practice environment.
 So I found a handful of blogs (and it really only takes a few to get started) that spoke to my prospective audience, then I studied their articles to determine their most popular topics, their preferred writing style, etc.

 - I had a portfolio I could point editors to.
 A portfolio is the writer's resume.
 I already had articles on my own site (and eventually on others' blogs) I could link to so editors could see whether I could actually write.
 (They tend to want to know that, up front.)
 Some were past projects for clients, but others were posts on my own blog.
 You don't have to be "published" to have a portfolio.
 You can use demo pieces until you get established.